by Texas Homesteader ~

 For my mother I made a collage from his arrowheads in the shape of a cross.
 Since this gift was made during the COVID pandemic I wanted to use supplies I already had at home to fashion this heart-felt homemade gift.

-In my craft supplies was an ugly hinged box used to store keys.
+In my craft supplies was an ugly hinged box previously used to store keys.
 The front was a shadowbox frame with plastic ocean-themed trinkets attached inside.
 I took it apart and fashioned her gift from the front of that box.
 I love the way it turned out.

 Making An Arrowhead Collage For My Father

 But now I’m ready to make a special gift from these arrowheads for my father.
-But since the pandemic is still going on I’m still looking for supplies we already have here at the Homestead.
+Since the pandemic is still going on I’m still looking for supplies we already have here at the Homestead.

 Hummm… the other half of the key box I used to make my mother’s gift is still available.
 I’d sat it aside waiting for inspiration.
 Now’s the perfect time!

 When I made my mother’s collage I painted the wood white and distressed it.
-I felt this would go best with the décor in her home.
+I felt this would go best with the farmhouse décor in her home.

 But for dad’s gift I prefer the more manly wood color, so I won’t paint the wood this time.
 Humm… I still need a manly backdrop.

 You don’t get any more perfect than repurposed denim.
 I love all things denim and always put back RancherMan’s worn jeans to repurpose that heavy, rustic denim fabric.

 I make many pocket coasters from them.
 The worn cowboy patina RancherMan puts on those pockets, the place where he carries his wallet or pocket knife… I just love these coasters.

 I’ve written before about the many different ways I’m able to repurpose that gorgeous denim.
 But now I’ll be using it for the perfect backing fabric for my father’s gift!